Heston

 Heston is a suburban area and part of the Hounslow district in the London Borough of Hounslow.
 The residential settlement covers a slightly smaller area than its predecessor farming village, 10.8 miles (17.4 km) west south-west of Charing Cross and adjoins the M4 motorway but has no junction with it; Heston also adjoins the Great West Road, a dual carriageway, mostly west of the "Golden Mile" headquarters section of it.
-Heston was, historically, in Middlesex.
+Heston is, historically, in Middlesex.

 History

 The village of Heston is north of Hounslow, and has been settled since Saxon times.
 It is first recorded as having a priest in the 7th century, though the present Anglican parish church dates to the 14th century.
 A charter of Henry II gives the name as Hestune, meaning "enclosed settlement", which is justified by its location in what was the Warren of Staines, between the ancient Roman road to Bath, and the Uxbridge Road to Oxford.
 Another suggested etymology is Anglo-Saxon Hǣs-tūn = "brushwood farm or settlement".

 Before 1229, Heston was part of the parish of Gistleworth (Isleworth) before being taken by Henry III, who subsequently granted it to the Earl of Cornwall.
 It covered until the late 19th-century creation of Hounslow from outlying parts of two adjoining parishes, 3,823 acres.
 The close association pre-dates the town of Hounslow, when that was simply Hounslow Priory, the two parishes had long been associated: the medieval manor of Isleworth covered all of that parish and this.
-After Henry III died in 1316, Heston was owned by the Crown, and later by the wardens of St Giles' Hospital, until it was surrendered to Henry VIII during the Dissolution of the Monasteries.
+After Henry III died in 1316, Heston was owned by the Crown, and later by the wardens of St Giles' Hospital, until it was surrendered to Henry VIII during the dissolution of the monasteries.
 Elizabeth I granted Heston to Sir Thomas Gresham, and, after eating some bread made from locally grown wheat, insisted on a supply for her own personal use.